smithy-lang/smithy/designs/default-zero-value.md

 ## High-level summary

+This proposal introduces a `@default` trait, introduces a `@nullable` trait, removes the `@box` trait, and makes the nullability of a structure member something that is completely controlled by a member rather than based on the shape targeted by a member.

-This proposal introduces a `@default` trait to structure members that initializes structure members with a default, zero value.
+The `@default` trait initializes a structure member with a default, zero value.

 ```
 structure Message {